mako-ai/mono/api/src/connectors/README.md

 1. Follow the existing patterns and interfaces
 2. Include comprehensive error handling
-3. Implement rate limiting and retry logic
+3. Implement rate limiting and retry logic where appropriate
 4. Add tests for your connector
 5. Update this README with connector details